 Cultural Education Coordinator Alice Demba is available to discuss progress with you throughout your journey and help you find art or cultural partners.
 We will also support you to share practice and evidence of impact, develop CPD that supports high quality teaching and learning and respond to the needs of vulnerable learners.

 How does Artsmark support Ofsted criteria?

+Interaction with high quality art and culture can support behaviour, attitudes, personal development, quality of teaching and learning, character and resilience.
 Using the Artsmark framework can help you to weave arts and cultural experiences into your curriculum and plan long-term, sustainable partnerships with highly skilled local arts and cultural educators.
 This in turn can help your school to meet Ofsted criteria.

 For example, using art and culture as a stimulus, context and focus can:

 - Provide a highly stimulating environment and exceptional organisation of the curriculum that provides rich, varied and imaginative experiences.

 - Help inform learners understand the options available to them and be informed about local and national skills needs.

 - Promote pupils’ spiritual, moral, social and cultural development and, within this, fundamental British values.

 - Provide a creative framework to help pupils understand how to stay safe in their personal and social lives.